Rick Rock

-Ricardo Thomas, also known as Rick Rock, is an American record producer originally from Montgomery, Alabama and based in Fairfield, California.
-He is a founding member of the former rap group Cosmic Slop Shop and the Federation with fellow rapper Doonie Baby, and is regarded as a pioneer of the hip-hop subgenre Hyphy.
+Ricardo Thomas, better known by his stage name, Rick Rock, is an American record producer and rapper based in Fairfield, California.
+He was a founding member of the rap group Cosmic Slop Shop and the Federation with fellow rapper Doonie Baby.
+He is best known for producing "Change the Game" by Jay-Z.

 Late 1990s

 Rick Rock began to make a name for himself in 1996 when well known Vallejo Producer Mike Mosley invited him to come to the studio to meet E-40.
 E-40 had originally planned on using a beat produced by Mike Mosley, however due to Mosley's tardiness, Rick Rock used that time as an opportunity to showcase his talents.
 He went on to produce two tracks featured on E-40's Tha Hall of Game including the song "Record Haters" a diss track directed to NYC rapper AZ and basketball player Rasheed Wallace.
 E-40 then introduced Rick Rock to 2pac where he and Mike Mosley co-produced two additional tracks "Tradin War Stories" and "Ain't Hard to Find" from the album All Eyez on Me.
 Around that time Rick Rock also contributed heavily to fellow bay area artist Spice 1's Immortalized album.